-Whether you’re an electrical engineer, like me, or an electronics hobbyist, solder reflow ovens enable fast and convenient printed circuit board (PCB) assembly.
-If you have assembled dense PCBs with many small surface-mount components or used ball grid array (BGA) devices in your designs, you have undoubtedly come across solder reflow ovens.
+Whether you’re an electrical engineer, like me, or an electronics hobbyist, solder reflow ovens enable fast and convenient printed board (PCB) assembly.
+If you have assembled dense PCBs with many small surface-mount components or used ball grid array (BGA) devices in your designs, you have undoubtedly come across solder PCB reflow ovens.
 While the ambitious hobbyist may choose to build a toaster oven “reflow oven”, many businesses can save time and resources in the soldering process by purchasing a commercial bench reflow oven.
 This post explores the factors involved in choosing a convection reflow oven that is right for you.

 You can turn your old toaster oven into a DIY soldering reflow oven with just a microcontroller and some thermocouples.

 Refresher: Solder Reflow Process

 Reflow soldering can quickly assemble high-density PCBs that may pose manual hand soldering challenges to even the most experienced engineers and PCB technicians.
-To begin, a solder paste mixture containing both solder and flux is applied with a stencil to the fabricated PCB.
+To begin, a solder paste mixture containing both solder mask and flux is applied with a stencil to the fabricated PCB.
 The components are placed in position and are usually held in place by the adhesive nature of the solder paste.
-Finally, the PCB is placed inside the reflow convection oven to begin the heating process.
+Finally, the PCB is placed inside the convection reflow oven to begin the heating process.

 The solder reflow process is based on convection heating, similar to that in your home oven.
 The temperature of the hot air in the oven follows a thermal profile that provides the optimum heat and cooling rate for the given solder paste and components.
 Electronics manufacturers provide recommended thermal profiles that serve as a good starting point.
 But sometimes the thermal profile must be modified for the best soldering performance.

 The four main temperature zones of the thermal profile include preheat, soak, reflow, and cooling.
-These temperatures should be low enough to ensure the printed circuit boards components are not damaged, yet high enough to melt the solder paste.
+These temperatures should be low enough to ensure the printed boards components are not damaged, yet high enough to melt the solder paste.
 Many companies sell reflow ovens, but let’s talk about a few factors you should consider before your purchase.

 Typical solder reflow thermal profile